micchienut/brain-tumor-cnn/README.md

 # Brain Tumor Classification 🧠
 This project was developed as part of my Deep Learning mid exam.
 It was my first time working with image datasets, specifically brain MRI scans, to classify tumor types.
+This project uses AlexNet for the baseline and tuned model.
 The main focus is not only accuracy, but also recall, especially for malignant cases such as glioma.

 ## ✨ Project Overview
 - **Goal**: Classify MRI brain images into four categories: